sytnikovzp/eslint-plugin-require-use-client/README.md

 - **Is this compatible with Prettier?**
   Yes.
 Prettier handles formatting; this rule enforces the `"use client"` directive.

+- **How do I enforce `"use client"` in Next.js App Router?**
+  Enable the rule `require-use-client/require-use-client-directive` in your ESLint config and run `eslint --fix`.
+The rule detects client-only features (hooks, Next.js client imports, event handlers, browser APIs) and inserts the directive with a blank line.

+- **Does this rule work with React Server Components (RSC)?**
+  Yes.
+It helps keep client components explicitly marked while avoiding `"use client"` in server/utility files.

 - **What counts as client-only features?**
   React hooks (e.g., `useEffect`), `next/link|navigation|image|dynamic` imports, access to `window`/`document`/`localStorage`, JSX event handlers (e.g., `onClick`), calls to `preventDefault`, `createContext`.